 Leominster – the epitome of old English charm

-Set in the heart of the Herefordshire Marches, “Lemster” sits halfway between Ludlow in Shropshire and Hereford at the heart of Herefordshire.
-Out of all the Herefordshire market towns of Bromyard, Ledbury, Ross-on-Wye and Kington, Leominster is best known for its medieval black and white buildings and antique shops, there’s plenty more to keep visitors occupied in a quintessentially English town in the north of Herefordshire.
+Set in the heart of the Herefordshire Marches, Leominster sits halfway between Ludlow in Shropshire and Hereford at the heart of Herefordshire.
+Out of all the Herefordshire market towns of Bromyard, Ledbury, Ross-on-Wye and Kington, Leominster is best known for its medieval black and white buildings and antique shops – and there’s plenty more to keep visitors occupied in a quintessentially English town in the north of Herefordshire.

 Our history’s a great yarn

-Not only is Herefordshire the home of Hereford Cattle, it is the historical home of Ryeland Sheep – a breed famed for producing top-quality wool – and how this “Lemster Ore” became a textile trade phenomenon in the middle ages.
+Not only is Herefordshire the home of Hereford Cattle, it is the historical home of Ryeland Sheep – a breed famed for producing top-quality wool.
+Discover how this “Lemster Ore” became a textile trade phenomenon in the middle ages.

-Drive the Black and White trail – a 40 mile circular tour for the motorist – and see of hundreds of original 16th and 17th Century timber-framed buildings.
+Drive, or bus, the Black and White Trail – a 40 mile circular tour – and see hundreds of original 16th and 17th Century timber-framed buildings.
 The stunning Black and White villages of Dilwyn, Weobley, Eadisley, Lyonshall, Eardisland and of course the market town of Kington are gems.
 Visit Leominster Priory, a place of gathering for over 1350 years where you can reflect on medieval justice – with a look at one of England’s last surviving ducking stools, or borrow a tablet to discover the secrets of the Grade II* listed timber-framed market hall built by John Abel in 1633, Grange Court, just off the centre of Leominster.

 Go once, go twice, grab a bargain

-If the drama of an auction room fires you up then drop into the Brightwells fine art sale room.
-Or if you’ve a nose for antiques hunt out some heritage hardware amongst Leominster’s many Antique shops.
+If the drama of an auction room fires you up then drop into the Brightwells fine art, vehicle, equine and specialist sale rooms.
+Or if you’ve a nose for antiques hunt out some heritage hardware amongst Leominster’s many antique shops.